TubalQ/BackupBuddy/README.md

 BackupBuddy is a Python-based backup and restore tool using rclone and pigz, designed for simplicity and flexibility.
 It supports compression, file splitting, and integration with popular cloud storage providers via rclone.

+rclone for cloud storage
+pigz for enabling more cores during compression for better performance

 BackupBuddy is tested in Proxmox VE, Proxmox BS, Ubuntu and Parrot OS so far.

 # Features